Canada tops pool at world junior hockey championship, meets Czechs in quarterfinal

 "We did a real good job getting to the inside tonight and getting to the front of the net and battling there.
 That's something we improved a lot in this game.
 We'd been a little perimeter so far, but today we got inside and we threw a lot more (pucks) on net."

 The top four teams in each pool advance to the quarterfinals.
-Finland's opponent was to be decided by the outcome of Sweden versus the United States later Thursday.
+Finland will face Sweden, who finished third in Pool B following a 4-0 loss to the U.S. on Thursday.

+The U.S. finished at the top of the group with a 3-1 record and will face Slovakia in the quarterfinals.

 The semifinals are Monday followed by Tuesday's medal games at Rogers Place.